John H. Wood Jr.

 John Howland Wood Jr. (March 31, 1916 – May 29, 1979) was an American lawyer and judge from Texas.
 He served as a United States district judge of the United States District Court for the Western District of Texas before being assassinated by contract killer Charles Harrelson outside Wood's home in San Antonio, in 1979.
 Wood's killing was the first assassination of a federal judge in the 20th century.

 Early life and education

-Wood was born on March 31, 1916, to a prominent pioneer Texas family in Rockport, Texas.
+John Howland Wood Jr. was born on March 31, 1916 into a prominent pioneer Texan family in Rockport.
 His great-great-grandfather, John Howland Wood, settled in Texas in 1836 and founded the towns of Rockport and Woodsboro, and took part in the Texas Revolution and American Civil War.
 His grandfather was a popular Democratic sheriff of Bexar County.
 Wood's father, John H. Wood Sr., was also a lawyer.
-Wood attended Thomas Jefferson High School in San Antonio, Texas.
-He received his Bachelor of Business Administration degree from St. Mary's University, Texas in 1935 and his Bachelor of Laws from the University of Texas School of Law in 1938.
+Wood attended Thomas Jefferson High School in San Antonio.
+He received his Bachelor of Business Administration degree from St. Mary's University, Texas in San Antonio in 1935 and his Bachelor of Laws from the University of Texas School of Law in Austin 1938.